-DIVI 4422 - The Ministry of Writing (3 hrs.)
+DIVI 4422 - Writing for Christian Leaders (3 hrs.)

-A study of the principles and approaches to effective writing, with special attention to developing writing skills appropriate for various types and styles of communication.
+A study of the principles of effective writing with special attention on developing writing skills appropriate for various types and styles of communication.

 DIVI 4449 - Special Topics in Communications (hrs. as specified when course is offered)